 Another of Angela's artistic passions is obvious when viewing her Equine Gallery.
 Horse art prints are always well represented.
 These include Welsh Cobs, as seen in her prints The Fire and Wild Fire, along with Connemara, warm blood, Irish sports horse and thoroughbred pictures.

 Angela's fabulous Clydesdale horse artwork (one of which is being used to raise funds for her favoured charity: Great Ormond Street Childrens' Hospital) can also be seen in the Equine Gallery.
 A number of her heavy horse prints feature her son, Lawrie, with his Clydesdale friend, Jake.
 Interestingly, one of the prints featuring Lawrie and Jake was used in Mary Bromilow's 2011 book titled The Clydesdale: Workhorse of the World.

 For the hunting community, Angela has also created some impressive game pictures.
 Her red stag print Challenger depicts a rutting stag in all his glory, while her grouse print Featherweight Championship describes the antics of two lecking black grouse.This minimalist artwork is an excellent example of an artist displaying how sometimes less-is-more.

 In a more relaxed pose is Bobby Dazzler, Angela's wonderfully arty interpretation of a cock pheasant.
-In this print we see the artist's intrinsic ability to turn a very traditional game bird subject into a cutting edge artistic statement.
-The use of a black background – a distinctive feature of Angela's artwork since 2006 – only adds extra vibrancy to this colourful bird print.
+In this fine art print we see the artist's intrinsic ability to turn a very traditional game bird subject into a cutting edge artistic statement.
+The use of a black background – a distinctive feature of Angela's artwork since 2006 – only adds extra vibrancy to this colourful limited edition pheasant artwork.

 The more exotic creatures which roam our planet have also recently begun to appear in Angela's print collection.
-Creatures such as her astonishing Asian Tiger portrait Burning Bright shows that this talented artist has more in her arsenal than just domesticated cows, horses, dogs and sheep.
+Creatures such as her astonishing Asian Tiger portrait titled Burning Bright shows that this talented artist has more in her arsenal than just domesticated cows, horses, dogs and sheep.
 Two recent additions to the collection are limited edition portraits of zebra and giraffe.